-DPST 422 | WRITING DRAMA (2-2-3)
+DPST 422 | CAPSTONE STORYTELLING (2-2-3)

-Prerequisite: DPST 322 | F
+Prerequisite: DPST 340 | F

-The purpose of this course is to expand students' development in the narrative conventions of advanced screenwriting including theme, plot, structure and characters.
-The course will expose the students to the language of cinematic screenwriting and three-act screenplay structure for the short film made for television, which they can employ in other audiovisual media platforms.
+The purpose of this course is to expand student's development in the narrative conventions of advanced screenwriting including theme, plot, structure and characters.
+In this course, students will pitch ideas of a short fiction film individually.
+In writing groups, they later will develop the selected ideas to a finalized screenplay.